IEEE Virtual Reality 2022 3DUI Contest

-This year, the IEEE VR 2021 will hold the 12th annual 3DUI Contest.
+This year, the IEEE VR 2022 will hold the 13th annual 3DUI Contest.
 It is open to anyone interested in 3D User Interfaces (3DUIs) and Virtual Reality, from researchers to students, enthusiasts, and professionals.
 The purpose of the contest is to stimulate innovative and creative solutions to challenging 3DUI problems.
-The theme of this year is “Challenging Pandemics”.
-Participants need to create and submit a 3DUI project that addresses the current COVID-19 situation directly, or indirectly.
-This may include VR/AR/MR driven 3DUI systems related to training, teaching, treatment support, or therapy support.
+The theme of this year is “Arts, Science, Information, and Knowledge - Visualized and Interacted”.
+Participants need to create and submit an original 3DUI project.
+This may include VR/AR/MR driven 3DUI systems that IEEE VR attendants can run with their own devices.
+You have to create an environment that will allow people to visualize and interact with the chosen topic areas.
+The challenge for this year is for the contestant to implement some well-known 3DUI techniques (e.g, Casting, Go-Go interaction technique, PRISM, WIM, SQUAD) and extend its capability to be more effective and efficient in the proposed application.
 Due to the current situation, we specifically do not request or make it a prerequisite to include user evaluations.

 We expect the following functionality:

-- One or multiple potential users should be benefit from the 3DUI by receiving information or support in the COVID-19 context
+- One or multiple potential users should be able to interact in the 3DUI environment

-- The project should present novel 3DUI and can focus on a technical contribution
+- The project should present novel 3DUI techniques and focus on a technical contribution

 - The simulation could be played standalone, or networked.
-A user should be able to experience the application for about 15 minutes
+A user should be able to experience the application for at least 7 minutes time

 - Optionally, the project could include an evaluation or the reporting of performance metrics